 We want to see an expansion of Help to Rent services.
 From 2010 government funding helped deliver more than 150 Help to Rent projects across England.
 Together these delivered over 10,000 private tenancies for homeless people.
 An independent evaluation from the University of York showed that these projects worked well.
 Disappointingly the government ended funding for these services in 2016.
 In Scotland every local area should have a scheme to help people access private tenancies.

-We are calling on the government to re-start funding for Help to Rent services.
-These services will match tenants with landlords, and provide financial guarantees for deposits and rent, as well as ongoing support for both parties.
+In the Autumn 2017 budget the Chancellor announced £20 million for Help to Rent projects to support homeless people, vulnerable tenants and their landlords.
+This funding should help fund services that will match tenants with landlords, and provide financial guarantees for deposits and rent, as well as ongoing support for both parties.

 Nearly a third of private rented homes fail to meet government standards (see Home.
 No less will do report).
 Our research has shown that poor standards have a negative impact on the physical and mental health of homeless people re-housed in privately rented homes (see A Roof Over my Head report (PDF)).